divadretlaw/CustomAlert/README.md

 You can easily add an Image or change the Font used in the alert, or anything else to your imagination.

-Something simple with an image
+Something simple with an image and a text field

 ![Custom Alert](Sources/CustomAlert/Documentation.docc/Resources/Fancy.png)